 Start by preparing the chicken.
 Wash the boneless chicken breast and pat them dry using a kitchen tissue.
 Pound them using a meat pounder until they are quite thin.

-Mix ¼ cup all-purpose flour, 2 tbsp powdered parmesan cheese, salt, and pepper to taste in a large shallow bowl.
+Mix ¼ cup all-purpose flour, 2 tablespoon powdered parmesan cheese, salt, and pepper to taste in a large shallow bowl.
 I shredded the cheese but powdering it will be better.

 Dredge the chicken breast in the flour mixture on both sides.